gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

 ## Multiple children

 If the tree is not a binary tree, the problem must be upgrade.
-Here we only discuss the case that both two nodes to find ancester are exist in the tree.
+Here we only discuss the case that both two nodes to find ancestor are exist in the tree.
 At first we must change the data structure of the TreeNode.

 ```java